Automorphism groups of rigid affine surfaces: the identity component: Appendix: Minimal models of weighted graphs

 \section{Appendix: Minimal models of weighted graphs}

-In this section we classify the weighted graphs with a unique up to isomorphism minimal model, and show that any other weighted graph has an infinite number of non-isomorphic minimal models, see Proposition \ref{prop:classification}.
-We use the following notation from \cite{FKZ-graphs}.
-We let $[[w_1,\ldots,w_n]]$ stand for the linear segment with a sequence of weights of its vertices $w_1,\ldots,w_n$.
-Similarly, we let $((w_1,\ldots,w_n))$ be the circular graph with a cyclically ordered sequence of weights $w_1,\ldots,w_n$.
-We abbreviate by $a_k$ the sequence $\underbrace{a,\ldots,a}_{k}$.
+All weighted graphs considered in this section are supposed to have only rational vertices.
+Among these graphs, we classify those that have a unique up to isomorphism minimal model, and show that any other weighted graph with only rational vertices has an infinite number of non-isomorphic minimal models, see Theorem \ref{prop:classification}.
+Recall that $[[w_1,\ldots,w_n]]$ (resp. $((w_1,\ldots,w_n))$) represents the linear (resp. circular) graph with the ordered (resp. cyclically ordered) sequence of weights $(w_1,\ldots,w_n)$.
+We abbreviate by $a_k$ the sequence $(\underbrace{a,\ldots,a}_{k})$.